 How do I apply?

-Please provide a supporting statement of no longer than 400 words, which should include:
+Please provide a supporting statement of no longer than 400 words (please note that statements that exceed the word count will automatically be rejected), which should include:

 - academic achievements you are particularly proud of and why these really matter to you